OpenTranslationBible/open-bible/en-GB/01.Genesis/md/genesis-01.md

 ## Genesis 1:19

-And there was evening, and there was morning—the fourth day.
+And so, with evening and morning, there concluded the fourth day.

 ## Genesis 1:20